LRGASP/lrgasp-submissions/docs/simulated-data-description.md

 For ONT data default pre-trained models contained in NanoSim package were used.
 Expected error rates are ~16% for ONT cDNA and ~11% ONT dRNA.

-Detailed parameters usd for data simulation will remain undisclosed to *all* participants during the entire LRGAPS challenge.
+Detailed parameters used for data simulation will remain undisclosed to *all* participants during the entire LRGAPS challenge.

-For convenience of the LRGASP challenge participants we created a [simulation wrapper](https://github.com/LRGASP/lrgasp-simulation), which allows to easily generate synthetic data with described parameters.
+For convenience of the LRGASP challenge participants we created a [simulation wrapper](https://github.com/LRGASP/lrgasp-simulation), which allows to easily generate synthetic data with described characteristic.
 Thus, any participant may simulate data and perfrom their own benchmarks prior to submission.
 The wrapper is available [here](https://github.com/LRGASP/lrgasp-simulation).